MateusSousa00/MateusSousa00/README.md

 I mean, for real, I'm really addicted to sports, maybe this is what gives me energy to code and learn.

-And I have purpose... currently I'm a **Backend developer Jr** but I'll not stop till I become **Fullstack senior** or something close, feel free to follow me in this journey!
+And I have purpose...
+I don't wanna be only a backend forever.
+I want to understand everything possible about software development (or something close), like frontend, mobile, AI, Big Data, Cloud... fell free to watch me in this journey.

 ## Let's talk about code...